JackFargo/DogSearch/README.md

 - Secret Dog Mode for enhanced browsing experience
 - Clean and intuitive navigation

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License

-## 🙏 Acknowledgments
+## Acknowledgments

 - Fetch Frontend Take-Home Service for providing the API
 - React Bootstrap for the UI components